rainbowhousedreams/rainbowhousedreams/_posts/2019-06-16-saltharvest.md

     alt: "A <3 D scratched into the soot of the pot"
     title: "And thus ends the tale in which we biked to the coast and harvested salt from the ocean"
 ---
-## Photo Tour
+### Photo Tour
-*Click top left photo for tour.
+*Click top left photo to start the tour.
 Occasionally you may need to scroll to see the rest of the captions*
 {% include gallery caption="In which we harvest salt at the Oregon Coast" %}
 ### Where we went
 <p>